bradfrost/atomic-design/chapter-5.md

 <div class="editor">
 {% capture m %}
 Ed: The past tense of prove is proved, but proven has crept out of Scottish courtrooms (where ‘not proven’ is a verdict available alongside ‘guilty’ and ‘not guilty’) over the past three hundred years to become more widely used.
-I think your usage here harks back to an English idiomatic use, ‘proven record’.
+I think your usage here harks back to an idiomatic use, ‘proven record’.
 {% endcapture %}
 {{ m | markdownify }}
 </div>